devinekask/creative-development-f24/webgl/README.md

 You should see the colors switch on hover.

+> You could also apply this effectFactor as an interpolation value in javascript, instead of in GLSL.
+This would even be more efficient in this particular case.
+However, it's good to know how to use the mix function in GLSL.

 ### Animated effect

 To animate our effectFactor, we'll use [the GSAP animation library](https://greensock.com/docs/v3/Eases).